OWASP/SecureCodingDojo/trainingportal/static/lessons/cvss/cvss_1_intro.md

 CVSS v4 introduces separate impact scores for the Vulnerable (`V`) system and Subsequent (`S`) systems (previously in CVSS v3 this used to be marked by a Scope (`S`) metric).

-The CVSS documentation includes a [User Guide](https://www.first.org/cvss/v4-0/user-guide#Vulnerable-System-and-Subsequent-System) with some examples on scope scoring.
+The CVSS documentation includes a [CVSS User Guide](https://www.first.org/cvss/v4-0/user-guide#Vulnerable-System-and-Subsequent-System) with some examples on scope scoring.

 Examples of change of scope (vulnerable to subsequent) for impact: